 4 to 8 Hours (The Taper):

-The liver slowly clears the metabolites from your blood.
-The intense high fades into a lingering, highly comfortable, and sleepy relaxation.
+The body slowly clears the THC metabolites.
+The intense high fades into a comfortable, sleepy relaxation.

 Now that you know how Delta-9 gummies work, you can use them to control your experience.